The People’s Projects

-Since 2005, the partnership between The National Lottery Community Fund, The National Lottery, ITV and STV has given the public a say in how funding should be put to good use in their local area.
+The National Lottery Community Fund, The National Lottery, ITV, UTV and the Sunday Mail in Scotland have teamed up to give the public a chance to decide how over £4 million in National Lottery funding should be put to good use in their local area.

 How the grants will be awarded

 The People’s Projects has awarded around £45 million to over 1,000 good causes across the UK since it started in 2005.

 In September 2022 The National Lottery Community Fund invited organisations across the UK that are already doing great work in their local community to apply.

 The National Lottery Community Fund and ITV shortlisted five projects in each region to go forward to the public vote and you decided which projects you wanted to see receive National Lottery funding.